 Talk to your doctor about low blood calcium due to hypoparathyroidism.

 If your doctor suspects you may have hypoparathyroidism, he or she will ask for your medical history, including your symptoms, past neck surgery and family history.
-Your doctor will also conduct a physical exam to check for symptoms, like facial twitching.
+Your doctor will also conduct a physical exam to check for symptoms.
 Your doctor will also conduct lab tests to evaluate your PTH and calcium levels.

 Connecting with the rare disease community can give you a way to learn and meet other people who can relate to your personal experience.

 Takeda provides funding to some of the below organizations in support of efforts that include, but are not limited to: research, education, meetings/events and support.

 A non-profit patient organization working to educate and support those touched by hypoparathyroidism, through online resources and conferences/workshops.

 Founded in 1995, Thyroid Cancer Survivors’ Association, Inc. is an international non-profit organization, guided by a medical advisory council of thyroid cancer specialists, offering free support services, educational information and events to thyroid cancer survivors, families, and health care professionals worldwide.

 This organization works to improve the quality of life of thyroid cancer patients through education and research.